splaisan/GenomicConsensus/doc/VariantCallerFunctionalSpecification.rst

 Confidence values
 -----------------

-*arrow*,*quiver*,*plurality*, make a confidence metric available for every position of the consensus sequence.
+The arrow*, *quiver*, and *plurality* algorithms make a confidence metric available for every position of the consensus sequence.
 The confidence should be interpreted as a phred-transformed posterior probability that the consensus call is incorrect; i.e.

 .. math::